 Beeswax and soy wax lasts longer than other candle wax types.
-Each has a slow burn and very long burn time altogether.
-By comparison, soy wax candles will last up to 50% longer than paraffin wax candles due to its cooler burn temperature.
-And it’s not uncommon to find soy candles labeled with a 50 hour burn time.
+Each has a slow burn and a very long burn time altogether.
+By comparison, soy wax candles will last up to 50% longer than paraffin wax candles due to their cooler burn temperature.
+And it’s not uncommon to find soy candles labeled with a 50-hour burn time.

 Yes, you can mix different candle waxes.
 Some of the best candles are made from blending candle waxes.
-By combining candle waxes you can have the best of both worlds!
-Take this coconut soy wax blend for example; the coconut wax gives a creamy soft finish for the tops of container candles.
-While soy wax adds to the hardness and long-lasting burn time of the candle.
+By combining candle waxes, you can have the best of both worlds!
+Take this coconut soy wax blend, for example; the coconut wax gives a creamy soft finish to the tops of container candles.
+At the same time, soy wax adds to the hardness and long-lasting burn time of the candle.

 Paraffin wax is considered the best for distributing a strong scent throw.
 However, due to the density and lower burn temperature of soy wax, it distributes scent more evenly and can last up to 50% longer than candles made with paraffin wax.

 New to candle making?
-Quickly learn candle terminology with our Candle Making Swipe Files in the Resource Library.
+Quickly learn candle terminology with our Candle Making Swipe Files and more in the Simple Living Library.